 Load: This is the amount of cargo the vehicle may carry internally.
 Up to 10% more may be hung on the outside of the vehicle without penalty; if more is hung outside of the vehicle, it goes against the internal cargo capacity.
 (This does not include the ERA which may be mounted upon some armored vehicles, if the armored vehicle is listed as being able to mount lugs for ERA or already has lugs for ERA.)
-This capacity may be exceeded even further, with a maximum overload of 25% being able to be carried for tracked vehicles, or 15% for wheeled vehicles.
+This capacity may be exceeded even further, as a speed penalty of 2% for every 1% the vehicle's cargo capacity is exceeded.
 Of course, this may be mitigated by carrying less fuel, ammunition, or crew/passengers.
-The additional 10% which may be hung outside of the vehicle is not considered over load for this purpose.